timescale/docs.timescale.com-content/getting-started/exploring-enterprise.md

 ## Activating TimescaleDB Enterprise

 Before you can activate TimescaleDB Enterprise, you must have a Timescale-Licensed version of TimescaleDB up and running.
-Note that our standard binary releases are by default Timescale-Licensed.
+Note, the standard binaries we make available are released under the Timescale License.

 >:WARNING: If you explicitly built or downloaded an Apache 2.0 binary, you will not be able to directly activate TimescaleDB Enterprise.
 You must upgrade to a Timescale-Licensed binary first.